 To concentrate on this chakra we can visualize a blazing sun or ball of fire radiating from this region and permeating the entire body.

 Anahata is the universal sound.
-This is our heart chakra where originates the sound of Om that is present all over our body.
+This is our heart chakra where the sound of Om is originated, that is, present all over our body.
 It is endless.
 The literal meaning of the word Anahata is unstruck.

 It is symbolized with a hexagon that is shaped from two triangles.
 These come from the lower Manipura chakra (yellow) and the higher vishuddi chakra (blue).
 (Blue + yellow +green)